yaacov/kubectl-sql/README.md

 ## What can I do with it ?

 kubectl-sql let you select Kubernetes resources based on the value of one or more resource fields, using human readable easy to use SQL like query language.
-It is also posible to find connected resources useing the `join` command.

 [More kubectl-sql examples](https://github.com/yaacov/kubectl-sql/blob/master/README_examples.md)